Perry High School (Georgia)

 Perry High School is a high school in Perry, Georgia, United States.
 The school serves Perry, Georgia.
 It is part of the Houston County School District.
+The two feeder schools are Perry Middle School and Mossy Creek Middle School.
 The mascot of Perry High School is the Panther.
 The school's colors are maroon and gold.

+Athletics

+Perry High school is designated by the Georgia High School Association (GHSA) to be in Region 2 of its 4A classification in accordance with the Association's Reclassification 2024-26.